AliSoAm/elog/README.md

 # elog
 Loggin system for embedded applications.

-It needs an embdedded appender and an embedded formatter to be used in embedded applications, because current appenders and formatters use rely heavily on heap.
+It needs an embdedded appender and an embedded formatter to be used in embedded applications, because current appenders and formatters rely heavily on heap.